 Medical Services

-Peru presents unique health and safety considerations for film productions, from extreme altitude variation, tropical Amazon heat, and coastal desert to the challenges of shooting across Andes highlands, Amazon rainforest, Pacific desert coast, and ancient ruins.
-Peru's EsSalud (Seguro Social de Salud) system and MINSA (Ministry of Health) occupational standards set specific standards for on-set medical provision that every production must meet.
-Our medical professionals understand these local requirements and ensure your crew stays safe whether filming in Lima, Cusco, Arequipa, Trujillo, or at remote locations across the country.
+Peru brings unique health and safety challenges to film shoots.
+Crews face extreme altitude swings, tropical Amazon heat, and coastal desert.
+Shoots can range across Andes highlands, Amazon rainforest, the Pacific desert coast, and ancient ruins.
+Peru's EsSalud (Seguro Social de Salud) system and MINSA (Ministry of Health) occupational standards set clear rules for on-set medical cover that every production must meet.
+Our medical pros know these local needs and keep your crew safe, whether you film in Lima, Cusco, Arequipa, Trujillo, or at remote sites across the country.

-We connect you with qualified medical professionals experienced in the specific demands of film production across Peru.
-Our network includes on-set medics, paramedics, and safety consultants who understand both Peruvian healthcare protocols and production workflows, providing appropriate medical support from remote Amazon jungle and high-altitude Andes locations to major studio shoots.
+We connect you with qualified medical pros who understand film production across Peru.
+Our network spans on-set medics, paramedics, and safety consultants.
+They know both Peruvian healthcare protocols and production workflows, so they deliver the right support from remote Amazon jungle and high-altitude Andes sites to major studio shoots.

 ACT 01